JesseZhuang/SystemDesign/DDIA/ch01.Reliable.Scalable.Maintainable.Applications/notes.md

 1. skills and experience of people involved
 1. legacy system dependencies
 1. time-scale for delivery
-1. organization tolerance on differnt kinds of task
+1. organization tolerance on different kinds of task
 1. regulatory constraints

 ## 1.2 Reliability